xani-dev/node-quiz/README.md

 7. BONUS - Add a 404 handler to your server such that if a request comes in to *ANY* route not listed above the 404 page is sent
   - Your server must send the file `404.html` located in the `client` folder
+  - Think about where this route should be located
   - This time, the response status code must be `404`

+Each objective is worth 15 points.